Two Kooks » ALL RECIPES » Sauces, Dressings, Condiments, Jams » Cranberry Orange Relish Recipe (5 minutes)

 Rate this recipe here

-This sweet and tangy cranberry orange relish recipe is fast and easy with only 3 ingredients.
-A perfect accompaniment for turkey, chicken or pork.
-No cooking needed.
+This sweet and tangy no-cook cranberry relish recipe with fresh orange is quick and easy with only 3 ingredients.
+It's a must for Thanksgiving turkey and a perfect chicken and pork condiment.

 Total Time5 minutes